 The License Agreement falls under the scope of ASC 808 as both parties are active participants in the arrangement and are exposed to significant risks and rewards.
 While this arrangement is in the scope of ASC 808, the Company analogizes to ASC 606 for some aspects of this arrangement, including for the delivery of a good or service (i.e., a unit of account).
-In accordance with the guidance, the Company identified the following commitments under the arrangement: (i) rights to develop, use, sell, have sold, offer for sale and import any product comprised of Licensed Product (the "Qilu License") and (ii) drug supply obligations and manufacturing technology transfer (the "Manufacturing Obligations").
+In accordance with the guidance, the Company identified the following commitments under the arrangement: (i) rights to develop, use, sell, have sold, offer for sale and import any product comprised of Licensed Product (as defined in the License Agreement) (the "Qilu License") and (ii) drug supply obligations and manufacturing technology transfer (the "Manufacturing Obligations").
 The Company determined that these two commitments are not distinct performance obligations for purposes of recognizing revenue as the manufacturing process is highly specialized and Qilu would not be able to benefit from the Qilu License without the Company's involvement in the manufacturing activities until the transfer of the manufacturing know-how is complete.
 As such, the Company will combine these commitments into one performance obligation to which the transaction price will be allocated to and will recognize this transaction price associated with the bundled performance obligation over time using an inputs method based on labor hours expended by the Company on its Manufacturing Obligations.

 The Company determined the initial transaction price of the combined performance obligation to be \$49.3 million, which includes the \$40.0 million upfront fee, \$4.4 million of withholding taxes paid by Qilu on behalf of the Company, the premium paid for the Share Transaction of \$4.1 million, and \$0.8 million associated with certain manufacturing costs expected to be reimbursed by Qilu.
 The Company determined the Milestone Payments to be variable consideration subject to constraint at inception.
 At the end of each subsequent reporting period, the Company will reevaluate the probability of achievement of the future development, regulatory, and sales milestones subject to constraint and, if necessary, will adjust its estimate of the overall transaction price.
 Any such adjustments will be recorded on a cumulative catch-up basis, which would affect revenues and earnings in the period of adjustment.
-The following table outlines the transaction price and the changes to the related asset and liability balances during the three months ended March 31, 2023:
+The following table outlines the transaction price and the changes to the related asset and liability balances during the nine months ended September 30, 2023:

-Thr ee Months Ended March 31, 2023 Transaction Price (Cumulative Collaboration Revenue Recognized Defe rred License Revenue (in thousands) Combined performance obligation \$ 49,270 \$ 30,119 \$ 19,151 Less contract asset (800) Total deferred license revenue 18,351 Less current portion of deferred license revenue 15,055 Non-current deferred license revenue \$ 3,296
+Nine Months Ended September 30, 2023

+Transaction Price Cumulative Collaboration Revenue Recognized Deferred License Revenue

+(in thousands)

+Combined performance obligation \$ 49,270 \$ 36,364 \$ 12,906

+Less contract asset (800)

+Total deferred license revenue 12,106

+Less current portion of deferred license revenue 12,106

+Non-current deferred license revenue \$ -

-The Company recognized \$4.1 million and \$9.6 million of revenue based on labor hours expended by the Company on its Manufacturing Obligations during the three months ended March 31, 2023 and 2022, respectively.
+The Company recognized \$3.2 million and \$10.3 million of revenue based on labor hours expended by the Company on its Manufacturing Obligations during the three and nine months ended September 30, 2023, respectively, and \$2.4 million and \$23.0 million during the three and nine months ended September 30, 2022, respectively.

-As of March 31, 2023, the balance of the deferred license revenue was \$19.2 million, which, in accordance with ASC 210-20, was partially offset by the contract asset associated with the manufacturing cost reimbursement of \$0.8 million, resulting in a net deferred license revenue liability of \$18.4 million.
+As of September 30, 2023, the balance of the deferred license revenue was \$12.9 million, which, in accordance with ASC 210-20, was partially offset by the contract asset associated with the manufacturing cost reimbursement of \$0.8 million, resulting in a net deferred license revenue liability of \$12.1 million.
 The \$4.4 million of withholding taxes paid by Qilu on behalf of the Company was recorded as income tax expense during the twelve months ended December 31, 2022.